 - Some investigators have corporate employers, and others are self-employed.

 - Some investigators are licensed, and others are not.

-- Skill level also affect Private Investigators salary.
+- Skill level also affects Private Investigators salary.

 - Investigator salaries are higher in some parts of the UK, etc.